Achievable logoAchievable logo

 4. Eventually take part in an IPO when necessary

-There are limitations to who can take part in a private placement.
-Regulation D allows for unregistered, non-exempt securities to be sold to an unlimited amount of accredited investors.
-Because of this, millionaires, billionaires, and institutions make up the majority of investors in private placements.
-If an investor meets any of the following characteristics, they’re accredited:
+Regulation D allows unregistered, non-exempt securities to be sold to an unlimited number of accredited investors.
+As a result, millionaires, billionaires, and institutions make up most private placement investors.
+An investor is accredited if they meet any of the following characteristics:

 Accredited investors